valtido/sentry-docs/src/collections/_documentation/clients/java/modules/spring.md

 sidebar_order: 12
 ---

 The `sentry-spring` library provides [Spring](https://spring.io/) support for Sentry via a [HandlerExceptionResolver](https://docs.spring.io/spring/docs/4.3.9.RELEASE/javadoc-api/org/springframework/web/servlet/HandlerExceptionResolver.html) that sends exceptions to Sentry.
-Once this integration is configured you can _also_ use Sentry’s static API, [as shown on the usage page]({%- link _documentation/clients/java/usage.md -%}#usage-example), in order to do things like record breadcrumbs, set the current user, or manually send events.
+Once this integration is configured, you can _also_ use Sentry’s static API, [as shown on the usage page]({%- link _documentation/clients/java/usage.md -%}#usage-example), in order to do things like record breadcrumbs, set the current user, or manually send events.

-The source can be found [on Github](https://github.com/getsentry/sentry-java/tree/master/sentry-spring).
+The source can be found [on GitHub](https://github.com/getsentry/sentry-java/tree/master/sentry-spring).

+&nbsp;
 ## Important Note About Logging Integrations

 **Note** that you should **not** configure `sentry-spring` alongside a Sentry logging integration (such as `sentry-logback`), or you will most likely double-report exceptions.

 A Sentry logging integration is more general and will capture errors (and possibly warnings, depending on your configuration) that occur inside _or outside_ of a Spring controller.
 In most scenarios, using one of the logging integrations instead of `sentry-spring` is preferred.

+&nbsp;
 ## Installation

 Using Maven: